 A "quorum" must be present to hold the Annual Meeting.
 The presence, in person or by proxy, of a majority of the votes entitled to be cast at the Annual Meeting constitutes a quorum.
-Your shares, once represented for any purpose at the Annual Meeting, are deemed present for purposes of determining a quorum for the remainder of the meeting and for any adjournment, unless a new record date is set for the adjourned meeting.
-This is true even if you abstain from voting with respect to any matter brought before the Annual Meeting.
-As of April 17, 2023, we had 43,030,864 shares of common stock outstanding; thus, we anticipate that the quorum for the Annual Meeting will be 21,515,433 shares.
+Your shares are counted as present at the Annual Meeting if you (1) are present in person, or (2) have properly submitted a proxy card by mail or submitted a proxy by telephone or over the internet.
+If you submit your proxy, even if you abstain from voting with respect to any matter brought before the Annual Meeting, your shares will be counted as present for the purpose of determining a quorum.
+Broker non-votes will also be treated as shares present for the purpose of determining whether a quorum is present at the meeting.
+As of April 23, 2025, we had 45,547,898 shares of common stock outstanding; thus, we anticipate that the quorum for the Annual Meeting will be 22,773,950 shares.